Atlas200dk/sample_bodypose/README.md

     Generally, when connecting via USB, atlas200dk\_board\_ip is the USB network port ip of the development board, and the default is 192.168.1.2.
 When connecting through a network port, atlas200dk\_board\_ip is the network port ip of the development board, and the default is 192.168.0.2.

-3. Copy the application code to the development board.
+3. Copy the application code to Atlas 200 DK board.

     Navigate to the directory where the sample_bodypose application code is located, such as: AscendProjects/sample_bodypose, execute the following command to copy the application code to the development board.
 If the copy fails, please check if there is a directory HIAI\_PROJECTS on the development board, and if not, create it.